Skip to content

 Schedules

 A schedule is the top-level definition in Wakeplane.
-It combines a cadence, a target, and policies.
+It combines a cadence (cron, interval, once), a target (what to run), and policies (how to behave on overlap, misfire, failure).

 Schedules can be created from a YAML file using wakeplane schedule create -f <file> or via POST /v1/schedules with a JSON body.